gzsrahman/script-projects/README.md

-Project Scripts
+Side Scripts
 ===
 Please navigate to any of the folders above to see some small scripts I've made thus far :)

-My interest primarily lies in ML and AI so this repository will likely remain small and rarely updated.
+My interest primarily lies in ML and AI so this repository will likely remain small and infrequently updated.